mwardynski/crypto-project/docs.md

 ## General idea behind Zero-Knowledge proof

+Zero-Knowledge Proofs (ZKP) are cryptographic methods used to prove knowledge about a piece of data, without revealing the data itself.
+The most common example, used to describe ZKP concept, is the strange cave of Ali Baba.
+Imagine a cave with one entrance that has two paths A and B. These paths are separated with a door, which open only if someone knows secret.
+Now outside a cave are two people Bob and Alice.
+Let's say Bob is a verifier and Alice is a prover.
+Alice enters the cave to prove Bob that she knows secret.
+She chooses randomly path A or B.

 - Example of a cave (maybe where's Waldo?)
 - Different introduction into ZK, not so trivial: https://youtu.be/3uSG-Xp5slM?si=fWT2JZlz6-zmSeSO